shuklabhay/stereo-sample-gan/paper/paper.md

 ## 4. Model Implementation

 ### 4.1.
 Architecture

+- why am i using a gan ?? & w part ig

 This work utilizes a Wasserstein GAN with gradient penalty (WGAN-GP) and additional architectural modifications.
 The generator passes 128 latent dimensions into six transpose convolution blocks blocks, the first five consisting each of a 2D transpose convolution and batch normalization followed by a Leaky ReLU activation and dropout layer.
 The final block contains a 2D transpose convolution and hyperbolic tangent activation, creating a 256 by 256 representation of audio with values between -1 to 1.